bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/selene.md

 ![Selene.png](../../Resources/selene/selene.png)

 Selene is one of the users that can be viewed on the M8 system.
 She has user number 0003.
-Her name is pronounced "Se-lee-nee" by [Strassman](strassman) in a video call between Eve and him in a file from the [FOR SOF](../files/for-sof) folder.

 It is revealed in an audio log in the [FOR SOF](./for-sof#msgforsof.aiff) folder that Selene is [SOF](./sof)'s mother, that left her within 20 minutes of her birth.
 Selene states